eloqjs/collection/docs/content/en/configuration.md

 <alert type="info">If you are using **Nuxt** or **Vue**, please follow their configuration steps instead of this one.</alert>

+See the [API reference](/api/options) for a list of available options.

 You can configure `@eloqjs/collection` with the `Collection.config` property in `src/main.js`.

 ```js{}[src/main.js]